dojo/docs/dojo/data/api/Write.rst

   .. js ::

-    //The store will handle constructing the actual DOMElement with the appropriate DOM attributes. store.newItem({foo: "fooValue", bar: "barValue", bit: "bitValue"});
+    // The store will handle constructing the actual DOMElement with the appropriate DOM attributes. store.newItem({foo: "fooValue", bar: "barValue", bit: "bitValue"});

 * Items returned from store.newItem() are valid items.
 In other words, store.isItem(item) returns true.